severalnines/docs/troubleshooting.rst

-.. _troubleshooting:
+.. _Troubleshooting:

 Troubleshooting
 ===============

-This troubleshooting guide provides detailed information on how to troubleshoot ClusterControl.
-ClusterControl is an operational management and automation software for database clusters, which aims to simplify deployment, monitoring, management and scaling of clusters.

-This document is a guide to help troubleshoot problems that commonly arise with ClusterControl.
-In particular, this guide addresses possible problems that may originate from ClusterControl components namely controller, CMON database, UI, notifications, clouds, web-based SSH and also CMONAPI.
-The document provides instructions on what data to collect when creating error reports to be submitted to `Severalnines Support <http://support.severalnines.com>`_.
+This troubleshooting guide provides detailed information on how to troubleshoot ClusterControl and all of its components namely controller, CMON database, UI, notifications, clouds, web-based SSH and also CMONAPI.
+The document provides instructions on what data to collect when creating error reports to be submitted to `Severalnines Support <https://support.severalnines.com>`_.

-Note that this troubleshooting guide covers the latest ClusterControl version.
-We recommend you to stay up-to-date with the latest version of ClusterControl as it contains the latest bug fixes.
-To upgrade ClusterControl to the latest version, please refer to the section on :ref:`Administration - Upgrading ClusterControl`.
+Note that this troubleshooting guide only covers the latest version of ClusterControl.
+We highly advise you to upgrade to the latest version before troubleshooting any kind of issues related to ClusterControl due to the following reasons:

+- ClusterControl has a short release cycle if compared to other software application (new major release every quarter of the year).
+- We usually release a new maintenance patch every Friday (if there is).
+See :ref:`Changelog`.
+- ClusterControl has to keep up with all the latest changes and modifications introduced by supported database and application vendors.
+- Some of the issues you encountered probably have been fixed in the latest weekly maintenance or latest major release.

+To upgrade ClusterControl to the latest version, see :ref:`Administration - Upgrading ClusterControl`.

+.. _Troubleshooting - Logging:

 Logging
 -------